rahulsinghai/sonatype-ossrh-maven-central-parent-pom/README.md

         -   After closing the repository, you’ll need to hit the refresh button next to the "close" button in order for the "release" button to become activated.
         -   It may take a minute for the system to allow releasing so be patient.

-    -   After a couple minutes of waiting, check <https://search.maven.org/search?q=g:io.github.rahulsinghai> for your released artifacts to be available on Maven Central.
+    -   After a couple minutes of waiting, check [The Central Repository](https://search.maven.org/search?q=g:io.github.rahulsinghai) or [Maven Repository](https://mvnrepository.com/artifact/io.github.rahulsinghai/) for your released artifacts to be available on Maven Central.

-    -   I found that it takes even longer for them to be available on [search.maven.org](http://search.maven.org/), but as soon as they show up in the [repository](https://oss.sonatype.org/content/groups/public/), you and others can access the artifacts by adding a dependency to the pom.xml file in a Maven project.
+    -   It might take longer for them to be available on [search.maven.org](http://search.maven.org/), but as soon as they show up in the [repository](https://oss.sonatype.org/content/groups/public/io/github/rahulsinghai/), one can access the artifacts by adding a dependency to the pom.xml file in a Maven project.

 ## Encrypting environment variables in travis.yml: